sofiabernal5/Converzio-Mobile/README.md

 # Convezio-Mobile

-This branch is for implementing mySQL into the code.
+This branch is for testing the code on my physical device to ensure it works properly.